vespa-engine/blog/_posts/2021-02-16-image-similarity-search.md

 As we can see, product **B00CM1RPW6** now displays an inventory status of 0.
-We can also add inventory as a hard filter and re-do our query but this time with a inventory > 0 filter:
+We can also add inventory as a hard filter and re-do our query, but this time with a inventory > 0 filter: